bachelor-2014/report/v2/human_interaction.md

 The second of these points is the hardest to solve.
-In our test setup, we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux.
+In our test setup, we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux, the scripts used on both Mac and Linux is available on our util repository [@bachelor_util].
 It is unclear if it is even possible on a Windows or mobile platform.
-There are, however, solutions to the problem.
-One solution could be that the EvoBot is always connected to the same router, which will assign it a static IP address.
-The user can then connect to the same router, knowing the IP address to be fixed.
-This could be taken a step further to mount the router as part of EvoBot, making it part of the robot.
-The users can then connect to the robot either with an ethernet cable or through WiFi.
-A cheap router would be sufficient as only a single user is expected to be connected at any one time, so the price of the EvoBot would only increase slightly.
-In any of these cases, it requires a technician to do the setup.

-Another solution could be to add a simple display to the EvoBot, displaying its IP address whenever available.
-But we have not looked further into this. *//TODO maybe we should look further intro this?*

 ### Choice of technologies
 Narrowing the technologies down to the development of a 'web client' is a rather unprecise definition.
 The world of web is a large one with an abundance of frameworks doing identical or similar things.
-The EvoBot client does not require very exotic features in this regard, but must at a minimum support calls against a REST server and provide support for constructing a reasonably looking GUI.
+The EvoBot client does not require very exotic features in this regard, but must at a minimum support calls against a REST and web socket server as well as provide support for constructing a reasonably looking GUI.
 No member of the team has extensive flair for UI- or aesthetic design, so any help in this regard is a plus.

 If nothing is to be installed on the computer of the user, JavaScript seems the obvious choice, as this runs in every (reasonably) modern browser.
 Alternatives